d0rf47/Csharp/LinkedInLearning/CSharp.NetEssentials/Notes.md

 - The primary class used for accessing File methods is defined in `System.IO.File` in the `File Class`
 - This class provides a series of static methods we can use to work with various file types in C#
 - typical operations include: Copying, moving, renaming, creating, opening, deleting, and appending to a single file.
+- Files also contain meta-data which can be used.
+They can be accessed, read and written to and include data such as author, last edit, creation timestamp, hidden or not etc.

 ## CreateText
 - Is used to create basic Text files.